-- (a) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; - (b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (c) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - (d) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; and - (e) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible and Redeemable Preference Shares) Regulations, 2013 and Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; - 3.
-I have also examined compliance with the applicable clauses of the following:- - (i) Secretarial Standards with respect to board and general meetings issued by the Institute of Company Secretaries of India; & - (ii) The Listing Agreement entered into by the Company with BSE Ltd. - 4.
+- (a) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; - (b) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - (c) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; and - (d) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; - 3.
+I have also examined compliance with the applicable clauses of the following:- - (i) Secretarial Standards with respect to board and general meetings issued by the Institute of Company Secretaries of India; - (ii) The Listing Agreement entered into by the Company with BSE Ltd. - 4.
 During the period under report the Company has generally complied with the provisions of the Acts, Rules, Regulations, Guidelines, Standards, etc. mentioned above. - 5.
-I further report that; - The Board of Directors of the Company is duly constituted with proper balance of Non-Executive Directors and Independent Directors.
+I further report that; - (i) The Board of Directors of the Company is duly constituted with proper balance of Non-Executive Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act; - (ii) Adequate notices were given to all directors to schedule the Board Meetings and Committee Meetings.
 Agenda and notes on agenda were sent at least seven days in advance and further information and clarifications on the agenda items were provided for meaningful participation at the meetings; and - (iii) All decisions at the Board Meetings and Committee Meetings, as represented by the management, were taken unanimously. - (iv) The Company has complied with the requirements of Regulation 3(5) and 3(6) of SEBI (PIT) Regulations, 2015, i.e. maintenance of Structured Digital Database (SDD) and submission of Compliance Certificate to the Stock Exchanges. - 6.
 I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - 7.
 I further report that, to the best of my understanding, the Company had not undertaken any event / action having a major bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc. - 8.
 This report is to be read with my letter of even date which is annexed as Appendix-I and forms an integral part of this report.